cloudmaven/documentation/pages/az/az_overview.md

 - [Compliance coverage](https://azure.microsoft.com/en-us/support/trust-center/)

 ## Azure or AWS?
-With the most data center regions around the globe, unmatched consistent hybrid cloud capabilities, and comprehensive AI services—Azure is the right choice for your business.
+With the most data center regions around the globe, unmatched consistent hybrid cloud capabilities, and comprehensive AI services Azure is the right choice for your business.
 See why organizations worldwide are choosing Azure.

 [Learn more >](https://azure.microsoft.com/en-us/overview/azure-vs-aws/)